-Not only does decluttering your messy home free up space but it can also help you become more organized and help reduce stress levels.
+Not only does decluttering your messy home free up space, but it can also help you become more organized, reduce stress levels, and give you space to decorate your home with things that you love!
 With a little bit of planning, you can declutter your house easily without worrying about whether you’ll ever be able to find what you’re looking for again.
-If you don’t know where to start or you think that decluttering your messy home will be overwhelming and time-consuming then hopefully these tips will help you out!
+If you don’t know where to start or you think that decluttering your messy home will be overwhelming and time-consuming, then hopefully these tips will help you out!

 Why You Should Declutter Your Home